cassiofariasmachado/identity-server-cli/readme.md

 `--required` Specifies whether the user can de-select the scope on the consent screen.
 Defaults to false.

 `--no-show-in-discovery-document` Specifies whether this scope isn't shown in the discovery document.
 Defaults to false.

+## Contribution

+Contributions are welcome, if you find some bug please don't let of open a PR.
+Thanks!